Promoting British Modern Values

 The Rule of Law:

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and they are advised and know how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Pupils are further empowered through having a school council and also having their voice heard at the whole school meetings.
 Examples of this are through choice of challenge during lessons, choice of how they record and present their outcomes, participation in our extra-curricular clubs and wider opportunities.
-These are all age related experiences e.g. Year Fours choosing a responsible position such as looking after the younger children at play.
-A further example is where Foundation Stage children have the opportunity to choose their extended learning through adult guided or child initiated play.
+These are all age related experiences e.g. Year 6 children choosing a responsible position such as looking after the younger children at play.
+A further example is where our EYFS children have the opportunity to choose their extended learning through adult guided or child initiated play.

 Tolerance of those of Different Faiths and Beliefs: